Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 According to Prasad, the ‘Our Turn’ campaign would require the student union to “audit the University, services and supports for sexual violence survivors, which are already disparate and difficult to understand.”

-The end result is imposing demanding and complex work on student activists, which, according to Prasad, would not be an “effective use of their time.”
+The end result would impose demanding and complex work on student activists, which, according to Prasad, would not be an “effective use of their time.”

 If student unions do decide to take the initiative up, ‘Our Turn’ could succeed in keeping sexual assault on campuses at the forefront of universities’ agendas.